Terms of Service

 13. PRIVACY AND DATA

-13.3.
-Blockchain Transparency.
+13.5.
+Blockchain Transparency and Your Choices.
 Blockchain transactions are publicly visible and permanent.
 We cannot control or delete data recorded on the Blockchain.
+For details on subprocessors, retention, security, and how to exercise privacy rights relating to data we control, see the Privacy Policy or contact legal@orionfinance.ai.

 14. INDEMNIFICATION